vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 Let’s sing it for Nikoline, because she deserves it!

-Let’s sing it for all the Teambuilders, because they couldn’t get enough of this.
+Let’s sing it for all the _teambuilders_, because they couldn't get enough of this.

 Let’s sing this song for Johanne, because she calls this her home and doesn’t want to leave it.